CenturyLinkCloud/APIDocs/Servers/create-server.md

     <tr>
       <td>sourceServerId</td>
       <td>string</td>
       <td>ID of the server to use a source.
 May be the ID of a template, or when cloning, an existing server ID.
-The list of available templates for a given account in a data center can be retrieved from the <a href="/api-docs/v2#data-centers-get-data-center-deployment-capabilities">Get Data Center Deployment Capabilities</a> API operation.</td>
+The list of available templates for a given account in a data center can be retrieved from the [Get Data Center Deployment Capabilities](../Data Centers/get-data-center-deployment-capabilities.md) API operation.</td>
       <td>Yes</td>
     </tr>
     <tr>